ElementsProject/lightning/doc/node-operators-guide/faq.md

 This will perform additional checks on whether it is safe to forget the channel, and only then removes the channel from the DB.
-Notice that this command is only available if CLN was compiled with `DEVELOPER=1`.
+Notice that this command is only available if CLN was started with `--developer`.

 ### My channel is stuck in state `CHANNELD_AWAITING_LOCKIN`